Configure logging

 Creating a custom log handler

-To log HTTP requests, you will need to create a new class that inherits from the abstract RequestHandler class.
+To log HTTP requests, you need to create a new class that inherits from the abstract RequestHandler class.
 In the handler, you can add logic before and after the HTTP request is sent.
-For this example, we will create a handler that performs the following workflow when an HTTP request is sent:
+For this example, we create a handler that performs the following workflow when an HTTP request is sent:

 1. Writes the HTTP method and URI of the originating request to the console